 Park, one of the largest remaining protected reserves in West and Central Africa.
 The revitalisation of Pendjari National Park is one of the 45 flagship projects of the "Revealing Benin" national investment programme, announced by the Presidency of the Republic of Benin in December 2016.
-The Minster of the Living Environment and Sustainable Development (Ministre du Cadre de Vie et du Développement Durable), José Tonato, and José Pliya, the Managing Director of the National Agency for the Promotion of Heritage and the Development of Tourism, have played an instrumental role.
+The Minster of the Living Environment and Sustainable Development (Ministre du Cadre de Vie et du Développement Durable), José Tonato, and José Pliva, the Managing Director of the National Agency for the Promotion of Heritage and the Development of Tourism, have played an instrumental role.

-NATIONAL ADMINISTRATION OF CONSERVATION AREAS (ANAC) -MOZAMBIQUE
+NATIONAL ADMINISTRATION OF CONSERVATION AREAS (ANAC) -MOZAMBIQUE marine protected areas in eastern Africa.

-In December 2017, African Parks signed a 25-year management agreement with Mozambique's National Administration of

-Conservation Areas (ANAC) to restore, develop and manage Bazaruto Archipelago National Park, and revitalise it to become one of the leading and most productive marine protected areas in eastern Africa.
+In December 2017, African Parks signed a ANAC 25-year management agreement with Mozambique's National Administration of Conservation Areas (ANAC) to restore, develop and manage Bazaruto Archipelago National Park, and revitalise it to become one of the leading and most productive